-Item No. Item Description 2.6.0 Description of Direct Fringe Benefits Costs 2.6.0 Revised Description of Direct Fringe Benefits Costs Leave Sabbatical Leave (is available only to tenured faculty).
-Sick Leave, Extended Sick Leave, Advanced Sick Leave Annual Leave Personal Leave FMLA Retirement TIAA Optional Retirement: See 6.1.1 Fidelity Optional Retirement See 6.1.1 Teachers' Retirement: See 6.1.1 Employees' Retirement: See 6.1.1 Employees' Pension: See 6.1.1 Federal Civil Service Requirement: Certain employees with Federal appointments are paid from any fund group and are eligible for other retirement benefits.
-In these cases, the University's contribution for retirement plans is charged to the appropriate account including sponsored projects Federal Employee Retirement System: Certain employees with Federal appointments are paid from any fund group and are eligible for other retirement benefits.
+Item No. Item Description 2.6.0 Description of Direct Fringe Benefits Costs Leave Sabbatical Leave (is available only to tenured faculty).
+Sick Leave, Extended Sick Leave, Advanced Sick Leave Annual Leave Personal Leave FMLA Administrative Holiday Leave Parental Leave Retirement TIAA Optional Retirement: See 6.1.1 Fidelity Optional Retirement See 6.1.1 Teachers' Retirement: See 6.1.1 Employees' Retirement: See 6.1.1 Teachers' Pension: See 6.1.1 Employees' Pension: See 6.1.1 Federal Civil Service Requirement Certain employees with Federal appointments are paid from any fund group and are eligible for other retirement benefits.
 In these cases, the University's contribution for retirement plans is charged to the appropriate account including sponsored projects.
-Fed Thrift Saving Plan: Certain employees with Federal appointments are paid from any fund group and are eligible for other retirement benefits.
-In these cases, the University's contribution for retirement benefits.
-In these cases, the University's contribution for retirement benefits.
-In these cases, the University's contribution for retirement benefits.
-In these cases, the including sponsored projects Health Insurance Health Insurance: Employer's share of the health insurance subsidy payable to the health Insurance program.
-Health insurance includes:
+Federal Employee Retirement System Certain employees with Federal appointments are paid from any fund group and are eligible for other retirement benefits.
+In these cases, the University's contribution for retirement plans is charged to the appropriate account including sponsored projects.
+Fed Thrift Saving Plan Certain employees with Federal appointments are paid from any fund group and are eligible for other retirement benefits.
+In these cases, the University's contribution for retirement plans is charged to the appropriate account including sponsored projects Health Insurance Health Insurance: Employer's share of the health insurance subsidy payable to the health Insurance program which includes: Medical insurance - UMCP pays a portion of the premium cost for point-of-service and EPO plans and portion of the premium cost for the preferred provider organization.
+Prescription Drug Card Plan - UMPC pays for a portion of the premium for this plan.
+Additional coverage - is offered with an additional costs covered entirely by the Employee and retirees.